JCNTH/trackingdemo/README.md

 # Exercise Tracker - Backend Pipeline

-This is a video-based exercise tracking system that analyzes movement form using pose estimation.
+Video-based exercise tracking system that analyzes movement form using pose estimation.
 We process videos frame-by-frame to track bar path, calculate velocities, and measure joint angles.

-All the core logic lives in `backend/src/services/trajectory_tracker.py` - that's where the magic happens.
+All core logic is in `backend/src/services/trajectory_tracker.py`.

 ---

 ## How It Works

-The pipeline is pretty straightforward: we extract frames from video, run pose estimation to find body keypoints, estimate where the bar is based on wrist positions, then calculate velocities and angles from the trajectory.
+The pipeline extracts frames from video, runs pose estimation to find body keypoints, estimates bar position from wrist positions, then calculates velocities and angles from the trajectory.

 ```
 Video → Pose Estimation → Bar Tracking → Velocity → Metrics
          (MediaPipe)      (wrist midpoint)  (dx/dt)
 ```

-Let me walk through each step:

 ---

 ## Step 1: Reading the Video

-We use OpenCV to read frames from the video file.
-Nothing fancy here - just extracting basic properties like frame rate and dimensions.
+We use OpenCV to read frames from the video file and extract basic properties like frame rate and dimensions.

 **Code:** `trajectory_tracker.py` lines 347-358